 The steps which followed in this specific project are described on the diagram below:

-4
+Figure 4.3 Project Pipeline

 As shown on the diagram firstly the data are loaded on Pandas Dataframe, later on some actions are made in order to eliminate duplicate values, perform data validation, fill or exclude null values, find outliers in the dataset and plot the results.
 On the next chapters those actions will be examined in detail.